joejuma/JBuild/README.md

 # JBuild

+## Installation
+Work in progress.
+An NPM repository and/or compiled executable is not yet produced.
+Therefore you can `git clone https://github.com/joejuma/jbuild.git` to install the locale repository which can be used by following the "development" usage instructions below.

+## Usage

+### Development
+If you've installed this repo, ```npm run dev ./path/to/entrypoint.js ./path/to/output.js``` where "entrypoint.js" is the start of your program, and "output.js" is the output location you want the bundled file.

+### Release
+If you've installed the released tool, ```jbuild ./path/to/entrypoint.js ./path/to/output.js``` with "entrypoint.js" as the start of your program, and "output.js" as the output location you want the bundled file.
+This behavior is not currently supported as a bundled output executable has not been built.

 ## About
 ### What is it?
 A JavaScript bundler designed with making JavaScript libraries for use in webpages.